C3n7ral051nt4g3ncy/cURL_for_OSINT/README.md

 <img width="133" src="https://user-images.githubusercontent.com/104733166/186533300-4d97e784-00e1-4b0b-8f84-2f40abf6cb9f.png">

-I particularly like this easy command to get Whois information, this is the work of [Sector035](https://sector035.nl) and was shared on an article called [dial cURL for Content on OSINTCuriou.us](https://osintcurio.us/2019/06/25/dial-curl-for-content/)
+I particularly like this easy command to get Whois information, this is not my work, it's the work of [Sector035](https://sector035.nl) and was shared on an article called [dial cURL for Content on OSINTCuriou.us](https://osintcurio.us/2019/06/25/dial-curl-for-content/)

 ```
 $ curl cli.fyi/inputdomainhere